 What is the best Barolo wine?

-If you’re looking to buy the best Barolo wine, consider the following points:
+If you want to cut to the chase and select the best Barolo to buy, I suggest you consider the following points:

 Where it was made

-Barolo is only made in and around eleven villages in a small area of Piedmont.
-The best versions are thought to come from the “cru” vineyards – the word “cru” is used to remind buyers of the grand French wines.
+The most highly respected examples of Barolo wine are thought to come from the “cru” vineyards – the word “cru” is used to remind buyers of the grand French wines.
 The five top Barolo “crus” are located in the following villages:

 - The village of Barolo